Taithrah/ComfyUI_Fens_Simple_Nodes/README.md

 The aim of this repository is to offer a suite of custom nodes for ComfyUI that focus on simplicity and utility.

-> [!NOTE]
-> At present, it only includes a token counter that counts similar to those in many WebUI versions.

 ## Quickstart

 1. Look for `Fens-Simple-Nodes` in ComfyUI-Manager.
 If you are installing manually, clone this repository under `ComfyUI/custom_nodes`.